nekrut/anvil-portal/content/learn/getting-started/getting-started-with-terra.md

 - [Understanding workspace access levels](https://support.terra.bio/hc/en-us/articles/360025851892-Reader-writer-or-owner-Workspace-access-controls-explained) - Terra workspaces have three access levels: READER, WRITER, and OWNER.
 Each access level represents an expanded set of permissions.

 - [Exploring curated example workspaces](https://support.terra.bio/hc/en-us/articles/360028967111-Start-with-curated-sample-workspaces-for-a-variety-of-use-cases) - One of the best ways to get started in AnVIL is to explore curated example workspaces.
 These are curated workspace templates that span a variety of use cases.
 Standardized for completeness and ease of use, they're great as templates or introductions to help reproduce instructive results and learn established methodologies.
 Also see AnVIL's [featured example workspaces](/learn/getting-started/using-example-workspaces).

-## Finding and Accessing Datasets
-- [Discovering datasets](/data) - Datasets of interest can be discovered in [AnVIL’s dataset catalog](/data), the [Gen3 Data Explorer](https://gen3.theanvil.io/) and by reviewing data-focused workspaces available to you once you are logged into Terra.

-- [Requesting dataset access](/learn/accessing-data/requesting-data-access) - AnVIL's open access datasets are accessible to all upon logging into [Terra](https://anvil.terra.bio/#workspaces)  or [Gen3](https://gen3.theanvil.io).
-To request access for datasets with access restrictions, see AnVIL's guides for requesting access to [Controlled Access](#accessing-controlled-access-data) and [Consortium Access](#accessing-consortium-access-data) datasets.

-- [Once your access is approved](/learn/accessing-data/requesting-data-access#once-your-access-is-granted) - the workspaces associated with your new datasets will be listed on your Terra workspaces tab.
-[Clone](https://support.terra.bio/hc/en-us/articles/360026130851-How-to-clone-a-workspace) the workspace to begin working with the dataset.

 ## Running Analyses